-In accordance with ASC 855, Accounting for Subsequent Events, the Company evaluated subsequent events through May 30, 2017, the date these financial statements were available to be issued.
+In accordance with ASC 855, Accounting for Subsequent Events, the Company evaluated subsequent events through the date of the auditor's report, the date these financial statements were available to be issued.
 There were no material subsequent events that required recognition or additional disclosure in these financial statements.